Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 Our knowledge of the Pilgrims comes from two primary sources.
 The earliest account is from Edward Winslow, whose report on the founding of the Plymouth settlement was published in London in 1622, just two years after the Pilgrims arrived in the New World.
 The more detailed and authoritative account comes from the Pilgrims’ second governor, William Bradford, whose poignant and eloquent history Of Plymouth Plantation, written between 1630 and 1651, tells the story of the community from their formation in England to their exile in Holland and their eventual founding of the Plymouth Colony.

-Any fair reading of the primary source documentation will give you all the evidence you need to understand why we chose to make the Pilgrims’ arrival at Plymouth the date of “our true founding” and the basis of our founding myth.
+Any fair reading of the primary source documentation will give you all the evidence you need to understand why we chose the Pilgrims’ arrival at Plymouth as the date of “our true founding” and the basis of our founding myth.

 But before I examine that record, let me make clear what I mean by the term founding myth.
-To call an event a founding myth is not to denigrate it or question its historical truth.
+To call an event a founding myth is not to denigrate it or to question its historical accuracy.
 The fact that Americans don’t understand this is an indictment of our education system, which longer teaches the classics.

-Our nation’s Founders understood what a founding myth means.
+Our nation’s Founders understood what a founding myth meant.
 They used the term – just as I am now using the term – in the way the ancient Greeks and Romans understood it.
 A nation’s origin myth isn’t a falsification of history meant to deceive.
 Quite the contrary!
 It is a story rooted in history that reflects a nation’s most sacred values, rituals, and identity.
 To call something your founding myth is to state: This is who we were, this is who we are, and this is who we aspire to be.

-An origin myth often describes the emergence of a new civilization, or order of being out, of the ashes of an older one.
+An origin myth often describes the emergence of a new civilization out of the ashes of an older one.

 Take, for example, the Aeneid, Virgil’s epic poem recounting the founding myth of ancient Rome.
-In one of the most memorable passages, Virgil provides us with a perfect reflection of the Roman concept of pietas, which means a religious and familial duty.
-Virgil describes his hero, Aeneas, fleeing the burning city of Troy while grasping the hand of his young son and carrying on his back his elderly father who is cradling in his arms their family’s household gods.
-In that beautiful tableau Aeneas reflects all the values the Romans held most sacred: he is honoring and protecting his family and his gods, as he flees the fall of one civilization and courageously sets out to found another, greater one in Rome.
+In one of the most memorable passages, Virgil provided us with a perfect reflection of the Roman concept of pietas, which means a religious and familial duty.
+Virgil described his hero, Aeneas, fleeing the burning city of Troy while grasping the hand of his young son and carrying on his back his elderly father who is cradling in his arms their family’s household gods.
+In that beautiful tableau, Aeneas reflects all the values the Romans held most sacred: He is protecting his family and honoring his gods, as he flees the fall of one civilization and courageously sets out to found another, greater one in Rome.

 There is a reason why we chose the Pilgrims and their establishment of the Plymouth Colony in 1620 as our origin myth, not the Virginians who settled in Jamestown over a decade before that date.
 Our reasoning had everything to do with the Pilgrims’ lack of racism.
 Americans always aspire to be on the side of righteousness, and the Pilgrims were nothing if not righteous.